nhsbsa/nhsbsa-digital-playbook/src/development/coding-frontend.md

 We occasionally need to adopt non-standard patterns when user research proves specific difficulties with the standard patterns.
 Any new pattern should be user tested and then fed back into the NHS or Gov design system and frontend package.

-## Welsh
+## Multi-lingual support

+You may also need to support content in many different languages.
+The UI should be coded with this in mind from the start.
+Localising content becomes increasingly more difficult if not considered upfront.
+Most platforms have inbuilt features or extensions to support it.

+Externalise content in whole sentences, with placeholders for dynamic content: Do not decompose content into sentance fragments as this could break grammar rules when translated to a different language.

 Services should understand whether they have a statutory duty to provide a Welsh language service.
-In these cases, the UI should be coded to allow localisation of content from the start.
-Localising content becomes increasingly more difficult if not considered upfront.

 The Welsh Language Commisioner's Office are available for advice and provide a [bilingual design guide][wlc_bilingual_design_guide]:

 * The website front page should be bilingual, with a clear language choice option.
 The best way to do this is with a ‘splash’ page.
 * It should always be possible and easy to switch from one language to the other on every page, going straight to the same page in the other language.